Allegheny County, Pennsylvania Records

 Allegheny County, Pennsylvania Courthouse Records

 The following dates indicates what vital, land, probate, and court records are in Allegheny county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

-- Allegheny County Tax Assessor Office has tax records but may also be in the county commissioners' office or with the prothonotary.
+- Allegheny County Tax Assessor Office has tax records.

 Allegheny County, Pennsylvania Census Records